University City High School (Philadelphia): Early struggles

-UCHS' first day of school was Dec, 10, 1972.
+UCHS' first day of school was Dec, 10, 1971.
 It was opened as a regular high school (not the original mission) because the curriculum and teachers were not ready, and construction of the school was continuously delayed, pushing the opening date to December.
 The first cohort of students at UCHS were exclusively ninth graders, and the school expanded grade by grade until it reached its full 9-12 grade range in 1976.
 The building was designed for a capacity of 3,000 students, but on the first day of school only a few hundred students had been identified by their sending schools.
 Since other high schools in West Philadelphia were overcrowded, by February the school numbers rose as new students were transferred to University City High School.
 The school's mission was lost due to gang-related crimes.
 There was no structure or discipline from the beginning, allowing the students to get out of control.
 The initial mission of the school was implemented with the creation in 1973 of the Individualized Study Program (ISP) as an alternative school program open to students from throughout Philadelphia.
 This program only lasted through the end of the 1976-77 school year, when the School District of Philadelphia suspended funding for ISP and most other alternative schools in the city.

 During the 1980s, University City High School was known for its racial clashes and tension among black and Asian students.
 There were incidents of stabbings and massive brawls inside and outside the school grounds.
 Drug abuse also increased.
-According to the "Standing up for their school and neighborhood" article written by Martha Woodall on February 3, 1986, "UCHS are going to lose more people in one year from drug overdoses than all the lynchings in history."
+According to the "Standing up for their school and neighborhood" article written by Martha Woodall on February 3, 1986, a speaker from the Wharton School Busch Center brought in to talk to the students stated that "You [meaning the UCHS school community] are going to lose more people in one year from drug overdoses than all the lynchings in history."
 In 1994, school security was increased to help reduce the violence.
 School officials also created a single lunch period at the end of the day, brought in Chicago police officers to speak to the students about violence, and started a peer mediation/conflict resolution program.